djangoadvent/djangoadvent-articles/1.3/on_delete.rst

 CASCADE
 -------

-This is the default value for ``on_delete``, to maintain backwards compatibility with previous versions of Django, so there's probably no reason you'd ever need to set it (though you can, if you want an explicit reminder in the code).
+This is the default value for ``on_delete`` to maintain backwards compatibility with previous versions of Django, so there's probably no reason you'd ever need to set it (though you can, if you want an explicit reminder in the code).

 .. note::

-   Unfortunately, due to backwards-compatibility constraints, ``CASCADE`` has to remain the default for all ForeignKeys.
+   Unfortunately, backwards-compatibility means ``CASCADE`` has to remain the default for all ForeignKeys.
 In an ideal world the default for nullable ForeignKeys would probably be `SET_NULL`_.

 PROTECT
 -------